AndrewKreshchenko/LoadingStreetview/README.md

 2. Wikipedia API (to load articles)
 3. NewYork Times API (to load articles)

 :thought_balloon: [Node.js](https://nodejs.org/en/) is aimed to be used for server-side.
-I'm gonna use Pug to render components to static markup.
+Using Pug to render components to static markup (for now locally).